 Hornets Sixth Man of the Game: Carl Landry notched 10 points, the third time during the five-game road trip that he compiled double-digit scoring.
 With Paul unavailable, which moved Jack to the starting five, Monty Williams only used eight players and Aaron Gray played just 3:26.
 Willie Green backed up Jack at point guard during the rare stretches where Jack rested, but struggled big-time offensively, going 3-for-13, with several of those misses in the fourth quarter

-an extremely lengthy and welcomed stay at home.
+The buzz on an extremely lengthy and welcomed stay at home.
 Despite a concussion sustained by the teams best player and a rough start in Toronto and New York, the Hornets managed to get through their longest road trip of the season relatively unscathed in the Western Conference standings, keeping several pursuers such as Memphis at bay for now.
 Their reward?
 A five-game homestand and an unusually cushy next few weeks schedule-wise.

 Due to the handful of upcoming home games, along with a rare four-day break between games following the March 19 capper vs. Boston, the Hornets wont have to leave the Big Easy again until March 23.
 That 16-day stretch of home cooking could serve the team well as it tries to get healthy and prepare for what hopefully will be a successful stretch run and push to a playoff berth.